Quick Start

 Your computer must have an internet connection to install, activate, and update Gigapixel.

-Our model files are protected to safeguarded proprietary data which may trigger alerts from certain security applications.
-We recommend you temporarily disable antivirus, firewall, VPN, or proxy before installation, as they can lead to model download errors.
+Our model files are protected and may trigger alerts from certain security applications.
+We recommend temporarily disabling antivirus, firewall, VPN, or proxy before installation, as they can cause model download errors.

 Import